kristijanH1998/module-2-js-final-project-kristijan-hornung/README.md

 * Some extra features such as exploding stars that when hit destroy many surrounding invaders around them, bonus items that increase player spaceship’s projectile fire rate or type of cannon the player has to shoot projectiles (maybe a laser, or rockets to fire at invaders)
 * Turning the game into a full-stack application with scores and other data saved in some sort of database
 * Hosting the game online (preferably on AWS)

+#### Motivation:
+I decided to create a Space Invaders game because I always wanted to program my own game and then play it in my free time, and I always thought that video games are not easy coding projects.
+Thus I imagined my game to be a cool addition to my portfolio and resume.